Jade-ux/wunderlust_gallery/README.md

 There are no differences between the development site and deployed site.
 The development site is deployed on the Master branch and I have tested the deployed site to ensure it looks the same and functions in the same way as the development site.

+**If you would like to run my code locally you can clone the site by following these steps:**

+1. Visit the main page of my repository on [GitHub here](https://github.com/Jade-ux/wunderlust_gallery).
+2. Click 'Clone or download'
+3. Click the icon to the right of the URL.
+This will allow you to clone the repository using HTTPS.
+4. If you would like to clone it using SSH, click 'Use SSH'
+5. On your computer open Git Bash
+6. Change the directory to the folder where you would like to run the cloned directory
+7. Type 'Git clone' and then paste the URL you copied from my repository in GitHub
+8. Press enter and your local clone of my site will be created.
+9. Install each of the requirements from the requirements.txt file or run the following code:

+                pip -r requirements.txt

+12. Run the initial migrations with:

+                python3 manage.py migrate

+13. Load the data from the JSON files in this order and with this code:

+                python3 manage.py loaddata categories
+                python3 manage.py loaddata countries
+                python3 manage.py loaddata artists
+                python3 manage.py loaddata artworks

+14. To create a superuser you can use in development type the command:

+                python3 manage.py createsuperuser

+    Follow the prompts to set up your superuser.
+15. To view the live preview of the site in development, use the command: python3 manage.py runserver

+16. Set up your Amazon AWS account <a href="#amazonaws">following the steps above</a>.
+17. You will then need to create your own app on Heroku, <a href="#heroku">steps for Heroku</a> below.

 **Setting up your Amazon S3 account to host uploads**

 <span id="amazonaws"></span>